Delivery Only: The Rise Of Restaurants With No Diners As Apps Take Orders

 Uber co-founder Travis Kalanick has reportedly raised hundreds of millions of dollars from Saudi Arabia for his new business, CloudKitchens.

-DoorDash's tenants include national chains, including Chick-fil-A, as well as Bay Area brands, like the diner Nation's Giant Hamburgers.
+DoorDash's tenants include national chains, including Chick-fil-A, as well as Bay Area brands, such as the diner Nation's Giant Hamburgers.

 None of them have actual restaurants or stores nearby, but the DoorDash facility allows them to deliver to Redwood City and neighboring towns.

-This lets Rooster & Rice test new neighborhoods without committing a lot of money to a new restaurant, hiring waiters and other staff, Park said.
+This lets Rooster & Rice test new neighborhoods without committing a lot of money to a new restaurant and hiring waiters and other staff, Park said.

-"In San Francisco, it could easily cost about $750,000 to a million dollars for a medium-sized space," he said.
+"In San Francisco, it could easily cost about $750,000 to $1 million for a medium-sized space," he said.
 "The commissary kitchen model" can generate similar revenue "at a fraction of the cost," Park said.

 Other restaurants are trying a different approach: creating separate menus just for smartphone apps.